Keyboard shortcuts

 # Start session

-engram session start --agent "the-architect"
+engram session start --name "the-architect"

-engram session trigger-reflection <SESSION_ID>
+engram session status --id <SESSION_ID>

-engram session resolve-reflection <SESSION_ID>
+engram session status --id <SESSION_ID> --metrics

-# End session
+# End session (with optional summary generation)

-engram session end <SESSION_ID>
+engram session end --id <SESSION_ID>

 Session States